 Additionally, egg whites are low in cholesterol and fat, meaning that they’re a good choice for people who need to limit their cholesterol intake, as well as those trying to lose weight.
 However, please note that egg whites are lower in vitamins and minerals than whole eggs.

-The secret ingredient in these egg muffins is our anti-inflammatory Savory Blend.
-This herb blend is made of garlic, thyme, basil, salt, and black pepper: all antioxidant powerhouses!
+The secret ingredient in these egg muffins is Italian Seasoning.
+This herb blend includes antioxidant powerhouses!
 Not only will these ingredients contribute to lowering inflammation, but this spice blend will add a pop of flavor that will elevate your recipe to a whole new level.

 Spinach is an excellent source of many vitamins and minerals, including vitamin A, vitamin C, vitamin K1, folic acid, iron, and calcium.
 It also contains several other vitamins and minerals, including potassium, magnesium, and vitamins B6, B9, and E. Furthermore, spinach contains many important plant compounds linked to improving health and lowering inflammation like lutein, kaempferol, nitrates, quercetin, and zeaxanthin.